KOHD

 KOHD (channel 18) is a television station in Bend, Oregon, United States, serving as the ABC affiliate for Central Oregon.
 It is owned by local cable company BendBroadband alongside low-power CBS affiliate KBNZ-LD (channel 7).
-The two stations share studios on Lower Meadow Drive in Bend; KOHD's transmitter is located in the city on Awbrey Butte west of US 97.
+The two stations share studios on Sherman Road in Bend; KOHD's transmitter is located in the city on Awbrey Butte west of US 97.

 History

 The station was started by Chambers Communications and signed on as a digital-only station on September 9, 2006; it never broadcast a full-power analog signal prior to the June 12, 2009, analog shutdown for broadcast television stations.
 KOHD is the first primary digital station to carry a major network affiliation.
 The station replaced co-owned KEZI in Eugene as well as KATU from Portland on area cable systems.

 For its first year on-the-air, KOHD simulcasted weeknight newscasts from KEZI while building their own local news department.
 Chambers Communications completed their 11,000 sqft facility at Brinson Business Park on the north side of Bend in August 2007.
 KOHD originally had an in-city translator, K53JV (channel 53), from a transmitter on Awbrey Butte.
 It had a construction permit to air a low-power digital signal on channel 18 from the same location.
 The FCC canceled the translator's license on February 15, 2013.

 On July 26, 2013, Chambers sold KOHD to Zolo Media, owners of KBNZ-LD, the CBS affiliate.
 Zolo is a division of BendBroadband.
 BendBroadband in turn announced on May 1, 2014, that the company, including Zolo Media, would be purchased by TDS for $261 million, a company mainly involved in local telephone and broadband services.

 On June 24, 2015, KOHD-DT relocated the station's primary over-the-air broadcast channel, from channel 51 to channel 18.
 The FCC licensed the station to operate on channel 18 on July 6, 2015.